Flowers and shrubs for Winter colour in the garden

 The nice thing about plants for winter colour is that many are scented.

-What do the Colours in my garden say about you?
+What do the Colours in my garden say about me?

 Colours you have in your garden say a lot about you read this;